-76. Finally, when visiting the pretrial prison in Ganja, the Working Group observed that some juveniles in this detention facility were held in substandard conditions, which posed a danger to their health.
-During its interactions with juveniles deprived of their liberty, the Working Group did not observe any educational programmes or recreational activities.
+76. Finally, when visiting the pretrial prison in Ganja, the Working Group observed that some juveniles in this detention facility were held in substandard conditions, which posed a

 &lt;sup>33 The Working Group received a set of judicial decisions from public officials who argued that the law was respected but in not one of those decisions could the Working Group find any information in such regard.
 The facts in those decisions confirmed that the strict timeline was not complied with.